The Role of Categories in Online Store SEO: How Categories Drive Converting Traffic

 Why Categories Are the Main Driver of Organic Sales in eCommerce

 In most niches, Google is more likely to rank categories and subcategories than individual cards: categories Medium- and high-frequency searches are more likely to be found, and the pages themselves better capture a broad pool of queries.
-When SEO for online store categories is built correctly, the category becomes a landing page for dozens of intent variations—from "buy" to "select."
+When SEO for online store categories is properly structured, the category becomes a landing page for dozens of intent variations—from "buy" to "select."
+The category offers several advantages to the business:

 • Covers more keywords: brands, characteristics, product types, purposes.